 - Download transaction history to your Quicken or Microsoft Money Program.

 - Log into e-Teller Account Access on our home page.

 Q: What is Home Connect?

-A: Home Connect stores all of your electronic financial documents, such as statements, receipts, deposited checks, loan documents, and more.
+A: Home Connect stores all of your electronic financial documents, such as statements, receipts, deposited checks, loan documents, 1099 and 1098 tax documents and more.
 Access Home Connect through e-Teller; simply click the "e-Statements" button.

 Q: How can I activate e-Teller services for my account?